Hair loss: Chemotherapy

 Hypothermia caps may be used to prevent hair loss during some kinds of chemotherapy, specifically, when taxanes or anthracyclines are administered.
 It is not recommended to be used when cancer is present in the skin of the scalp or for lymphoma or leukemia.
 There are generally only minor side effects from scalp cooling given during chemotherapy.

 Embracing baldness

 Instead of attempting to conceal their hair loss, some people embrace it by either doing nothing about it or sporting a shaved head.
 The general public became more accepting of men with shaved heads in the early 1950s, when Russian-American actor Yul Brynner began sporting the look; the resulting phenomenon inspired many of his male fans to shave their heads.
 Male celebrities then continued to bring mainstream popularity to shaved heads, including athletes such as Michael Jordan and Zinedine Zidane and actors such as Dwayne Johnson, Ben Kingsley, and Jason Statham.

-Baldness in females, however, is still viewed as less "normal" in various parts of the world.
+To a lesser extent, female baldness can also be neutrally and positively intepreted in various parts of the world.
+For example head shaving is not uncommon among Black women, Buddhist nuns, lesbians and some radical feminists and can represent a release from superficial and restrictive appearance norms.